ropensci/GSODR/README.md

     max temp was derived from the hourly data (i.e., highest hourly or synoptic-reported temperature);

--   **MIN**- Minimum temperature reported during the day converted to Celsius to tenths--time of min temp report varies by country and region, so this will sometimes not be the max for the calendar day.
+-   **MIN** - Minimum temperature reported during the day converted to Celsius to tenths--time of min temp report varies by country and region, so this will sometimes not be the max for the calendar day.
     Missing = -9999;

--   **MIN\_FLAG** - Blank indicates max temp was taken from the explicit max temp report and not from the 'hourly' data.
+-   **MIN\_FLAG** - Blank indicates max temp was taken from the explicit min temp report and not from the 'hourly' data.
 An "\*" indicates min temp was derived from the hourly data (i.e., highest hourly or synoptic-reported temperature);